 An abstract of no more than 300 words is required summarising the main aims, methods and findings of the research.
-Applicants are entitled to identify one image from the main body submission to accompany their abstract.
+Applicants are entitled to identify one image from their main paper to accompany their abstract.

 The Research Statement should be no more than 1000 words and should provide an overview of the research under the follow headings: